madennis385/Backup-Slackbuilds/README.md

 ## Logging

-The script provides logging output to the console, indicating its current operations, such as:
+The script provides logging output to /var/log/cached_file_monitor.log, indicating its current operations, such as:
 * Initialization parameters.
 * Files being detected and monitored.
 * Changes in file sizes.